LogtalkDotOrg/logtalk3/manuals/sources/libraries/json.rst

-Notice that ``generate/2`` takes, as second argument, a Prolog term that corresponds to the JSON Syntax in Prolog and produces the corresponding JSON output in the media indicated as first argument:
+Notice that ``generate/2`` takes, as second argument, a Prolog term that corresponds to the JSON Syntax in Prolog and produces the corresponding JSON output in the format specified in the first argument:
 (``codes(Variable)``, ``stream(Stream)``, ``file(File)``,
 ``chars(Variable)`` or ``atom(Variable)``).